transkatgirl/Tapestry-Loom/README.md

 - [ ] UI improvements
 	- [ ] Allow adjusting proportion of completions from each model
 		- [ ] Allow dynamically adjusting proportions based on usage
+	- [ ] Allow adjusting model parameters for each model?
 	- [ ] Code cleanup
 		- [ ] Remove reliance on Obsidian's undocumented styling rules
 		- [ ] Rewrite UI using svelte?